llvm/llvm-project/llvm/docs/MemTagSanitizer.rst

 =====

 Compile and link your program with ``-fsanitize=memtag`` flag.
-This will only work when targeting AArch64 with MemTag extension.
-One possible way to achieve that is to add ``-target aarch64-linux -march=armv8+memtag`` to compilation flags.
+This will only work when targeting AArch64 Android with MemTag extension.
+One possible way to achieve that is to add ``-target aarch64-linux-android -march=armv8+memtag`` to compilation flags.

 Implementation
 ==============